sensu/sensu-docs/content/sensu-go/5.16/api/cluster-roles.md

 ### `/clusterroles/:clusterrole` (DELETE) {#clusterrolesclusterrole-delete}

-The `/clusterroles/:clusterrole` API endpoint provides HTTP DELETE access to delete a cluster role from Sensu given the cluster role name.
+The `/clusterroles/:clusterrole` API endpoint provides HTTP DELETE access to delete a cluster role from Sensu (specified by the cluster role name).

 ### EXAMPLE {#clusterrolesclusterrole-delete-example}

-The following example shows a request to delete the cluster role `global-event-reader`, resulting in a successful HTTP 204 No Content response.
+The following example shows a request to delete the cluster role `global-event-reader`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \